 Asbestos, which is the only known cause of mesothelioma, was used by the United States military in hundreds of applications.
 Asbestos was used so much in the military because of its low cost, and high heat and fire-resistant properties.

-Asbestos was frequently used as an insulator for engines and on braking systems for aircrafts.
+- US Air Force - Asbestos was frequently used as an insulator for engines and on braking systems for aircraft.
 Veteran Airmen that worked on planes are specifically at risk of developing diseases such as pleural mesothelioma due to their exposure to such parts.

 Shipbuilding was at its highest during the time of World War II as well as the Korean War.
 In fact, during World War II, over 4 million Americans worked on shipyards.
 The everyday duties shipyard workers were required to accomplish placed a lot of them at risk for contracting asbestos-related diseases.
 A shipfitter and Navy Veteran who served in 1955 to 1974 said that each and every day they were exposed to asbestos in one way or another.